 - Signaling benefits include new market access or increased market share

-This study highlights the value of Quality Management System implementation for organizations that aren't positioned to profit from higher sales, such as startups in the R&D phases of product development.
+This study highlights the value of a QMS implementation for organizations that aren't positioned to profit from higher sales, such as startups in the R&D phases of product development.
 Adopting a QMS can maximize internal efficiency and create a reliable baseline as the company's product approaches market approval.

 Management systems can improve efficiency by preventing problems throughout the product lifecycle by providing tools to identify issues before they result in rework, waste, or nonconformances.

-Fit is among the most important considerations when evaluating certification, software, and vendor options for Quality Management.
+Fit is among the most important considerations when evaluating certification, software, and vendor options for a QMS.
 While QMS implementation can introduce significant change, the change should be logical and provide clear value.
 Trying to build your company to fit the wrong QMS software is a recipe for disaster.
-The right Quality Management System software should fit seamlessly into your organization and provide a framework for improvement.
+The right QMS should fit seamlessly into your organization and provide a framework for improvement.

 To achieve the financial and collaborative benefits possible with adopting a QMS, make sure your selection is right-sized for your company's present state and near-term growth goals.
-Qualio is the first Quality Management System software designed specifically for the needs of life sciences companies with 5-250 employees following FDA and ISO standards.
-To learn more, request a demo of Qualio.
+Looking for an eQMS built for start-ups and growing life sciences companies?
+Learn more about Qualio.